mattblovell/kodi_panel/README.rst

 On an Odroid C4, kodi_panel appears to take ~0.5% of CPU time when idle and about ~2.5% when music playback is occurring.
 Kodi itself, for comparison, takes 3% CPU when idle and 8% when busy (for ALAC playback).
-The CPU load increases when when remotely from Kodi and as the display size increases.
+The CPU load increases when running remotely from Kodi and as the display size increases.
 For a 800x480 display using network calls to query Kodi state, the active load increases to 12 to 15% running on an RPi 3.